robertosfield/website/docs/docs/PrototypePhase/PrototypePhaseReport.md

+---
+layout: page
-# VulkanSceneGraph Prototype Phase Report
+title: VulkanSceneGraph Prototype Phase Report
+permalink: /documentation/
+---

 The objective of the three month Prototype Phase, October-December 2018, was to flesh out: